S U P P O R T L I V E M U S I C

 JEFFREY MARTIN

-live with special guest Lou Hazel
+live w/ special guest Lou Hazel

-APRIL 2nd, 2025 | POPUP CONCERT
+APRIL 02.2025 | POPUP CONCERT

 On a small corner lot in southeast Portland, Oregon, Jeffrey Martin holed up through the winter recording his quietly potent new album Thank God We Left The Garden.
 Long nights bled into mornings in the tiny shack he built in the backyard, eight feet by ten feet.
 What began as demos meant for a later visit to a proper studio became the album itself, spare and intimate and true.
 Recorded live and alone around two microphones, Jeffrey often held his breath to wait for the low diesel hum of a truck to pass one block over on the busy thoroughfare.
 During the coldest nights, he timed recording between the clicks of the oil coil heater cycling on and off.